Celtic Revival: History

 The "plastic style" of early Celtic art was one of the elements feeding into Art Nouveau decorative style, very consciously so in the work of designers like the Manxman Archibald Knox, who did much work for Liberty & Co., especially for his Tudric and Cymric ranges of metalwork, respectively in pewter and silver or gold.
 Many of the most extravagant examples of the plastic style come from the modern Czech Lands and influenced the Czech Art Nouveau designer and artist Alphonse Mucha (Mucha, in turn, influenced the Irish-American O'Shaughnessy, who had attended a series of Mucha's lectures in Chicago).

 The interlace design motif remains popular in Celtic countries, above all Ireland where it is a national style signature.
 In recent decades, it had a re-revival in 1960s designs (for example, in the Biba logo) and has been used worldwide in tattoos and in various contexts and media in fantasy works with a quasi-Dark Ages setting.
 The Secret of Kells is an animated feature film of 2009 set during the creation of the Book of Kells which makes much use of Insular design.

 In France, sublime descriptions of Celtic landscape were found in the works of Jacques Cambry.
 The Celtic Revival was strengthened by Napoleon's idea that the "French were a race of empire-building Celts," and became institutionalized by the foundation of the Académie Celtique in 1805, by Cambry and others.

 John Duncan was one of the leading artists of the Celtic Revival and Symbolism.
 He was inspired by the early Italian Renaissance and made works in the medieval medium of tempera.
-He was a proflic artist working in a range of mediums including stained glass, illustrating and painting.
+He was a prolific artist working in a range of mediums including stained glass, illustrating and painting.